 We’ll have aid stations about every 1.5 miles along the course.
-GU Energy Gel at two places on the Marathon course.
+GU shots at two places on the Marathon course.
 And, of course, what kind of a marathon would it be without some petroleum jelly along the way?
 PORTAJOHNS at every aid station.
 We’ll make sure you’re well hydrated and well lubed!
-ALSO Metro Health has each aid station staffed with qualified medical personnel.
-You know REAL DOCTORS AND NURSES.
+ALSO University of Michigan Health West has each aid station staffed with qualified medical personnel.
+You know, REAL DOCTORS AND NURSES.

 You mean there really are stupid questions?

 Yes.
 Does the water go all the way around that island?
 Why were so many Civil War battles fought in National Parks?
 What’s the difference between an orange?
 (One’s a fruit and the other’s a color.)
 Do these pants make my butt look fat?
 (Just pretend you didn’t hear and change the subject quickly.)
 When you walk down the street, do you sing “Do wa diddy diddy dum diddy do”?
 (This is pretty silly.)
 Hey Don, can I buy you a beer?
 (DUH!)
 Oh yeah–my friend and fellow race director Dave Craker contributed this one from one of his emails: “I just found out that the half-marathon is over 13 miles long.
 How long is the four-miler?”